gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

 | body | CreatePaymentLinkRequest | yes | Request body |

-Generate a new link for accepting payments.
+Use this API to create a payment link for the customer

 *Returned Response:*